What is Confirmation of Payee?

 Joint individual accounts

-If you hold a joint individual account and the payer enters one individual account holder’s name, only that name will be displayed to the payer followed by ‘and others’ to indicate there are other account holders.
+If you hold a joint personal account and the payer enters one person's name, we'll display that name followed by 'and others' to indicate there are other account holders.

 What are the match outcomes that will be displayed to payers?